timdubbins/tap/README.md

 Option                  | Description
 ---                     |---
 `-a` `--automate`       | Run an automated player without the TUI.
 Quit with `Ctrl` + `c`.
+`-d` `--default`        | Run from the default directory, if set.
+`-p` `--print`          | Print the path of the default directory, if set.
+`-s` `--set-default`    | Set `path` as the default directory.
+The load time when using this directory will be significantly faster.
+You can use this directory by providing the path or including the `-d` flag.
+If you make changes in this directory the default will update the next time it is used.
+See [Notes](#notes).

 ## Bindings